MegApril/police-staffing-analysis/README.md

 # Police Staffing Analysis
 This project aims to inform future officer staffing needs based on historical data from Seattle Police Department's CAD database.
 Deliverables will include a document with findings and statistics, this repository containing documented code with explanations, and visualizations.
+Additionally, a spreadsheet with all equations can be provided which will only require data entry to determine staffing forecasts when scheduling.

 ## Table of Contents
 1. [Executive Summary](#executive-summary)